 South African advertising is known for its eagerness for political commentary; very little ends up being off-limits.
-Blink Stefanus, or BS Beer (the double meaning for ‘bullshit’ being an obvious choice) is no exception.
-In September this year the brand won a Pendoring, a local South African advertising award for TV and print campaigns in the Afrikaans language.
+Blink Stefanus, or BS Beer (the double meaning of the acronym: “bullshit” being an obvious choice) is no exception.
+In September this year the brand won a Pendoring Award, a local South African advertising award for TV and print campaigns in the Afrikaans language.
 The price rewarded the campaign for being crafty and different.
 The beer is not yet widely available, but seems to have some traction in white Afrikaans hipster circles.
-A few weeks after winning the award, Blink Stefanus released the above video ad.
+A few weeks after winning the award, Blink Stefanus released a video ad since removed from the internet.

 The premise of the advert is obvious: it’s about race and sex (duh).
 It begins with a white woman, in her late thirties, looking into the camera.
 She has a baby in her arms, which is all covered in blankets (this doesn’t give the clue of the joke away at all).
 She speaks to us in an exaggerated Afrikaans accent: